On the last zero process with an application in corporate bankruptcy: Abstract

 \section{Abstract}

-Let $X$ be a spectrally negative L\'evy process and consider $g_t$ the last time $X$ is below the level zero before time $t\geq 0$.
-We derive an It\^o formula for the three dimensional process $\{(g_t,t,X_t), t\geq 0 \}$ and its infinitesimal generator using a perturbation method for L\'evy processes.
-We also find an explicit formula for calculating functionals that include the whole path of the length of current positive excursion at time $t\geq 0$,q $U_t:=t-g_t$.
-These results are applied to optimal prediction problems for the last zero $g:=\lim_{t \rightarrow \infty} g_t$, when $X$ drifts to infinity.
-Moreover, the joint Laplace transform of $(U_{\e_q},X_{\e_q})$ where $\e_q$ is an independent exponential time is found and a formula for a density of the $q$-potential measure of the process $\{(U_t,X_t,),t\geq 0 \}$ is derived.
+For a spectrally negative L\'evy process $X$, consider $g_t$, the last time $X$ is below the level zero before time $t\geq 0$.
+We use a perturbation method for L\'evy processes to derive an It\^o formula for the three-dimensional process $\{(g_t,t, X_t), t\geq 0 \}$ and its infinitesimal generator.
+Moreover, with $U_t:=t-g_t$, the length of a current positive excursion, we derive a general formula that allows us to calculate a functional of the whole path of $ (U, X)=\{(U_t, X_t),t\geq 0\}$ in terms of the positive and negative excursions of the process $X$.
+As a corollary, we find the joint Laplace transform of $(U_{\mathbf{e}_q}, X_{\mathbf{e}_q})$, where $\mathbf{e}_q$ is an independent exponential time, and the q-potential measure of the process $(U, X)$.
+Furthermore, using the results mentioned above, we find a solution to a general optimal stopping problem depending on $(U, X)$ with an application in corporate bankruptcy.
+Lastly, we establish a link between the optimal prediction of $g_{\infty}$ and optimal stopping problems in terms of $(U, X)$ as per \cite{baurdoux2020lp}.